Barro Colorado Island: Visiting

 Visitors are allowed on Barro Colorado Island.
 Access is, however, regulated by STRI.
 To visit the island, people must make a reservation with the staff and arrange for a tour.
 Tours generally include transportation to and from the island (often by boat from Gamboa), a 2–3 hour guided hike, lunch, and a visit to the museum.
 Hikes through the island offer the opportunity to spot several animals including monkeys, anteaters, birds and insects.

 National Emergency

 U.S. federal law states that the natural features of the island shall "be left in their natural state for scientific observation and investigation", "except in event of declared national emergency."

+U.S. federal law no longer applies, as the Panama Canal Zone was incorporated back into Panama in 1979.